jaerith/NethereumSmartObjectFramework/README.md

 1. Run two instances of Visual Studio, both opened to the solution of this repo.

 2. In one instance of VS, start the REST API Server in Debug mode.
+This server will provide most of the implementation for the SIWE protocol, creating and returning the JWT for authentication purposes.

 3. In the other instance of VS, start the [WASM Server](Screenshots/Eve_Frontier_Ethereum_Dapp_Prototype_Launch.png) in Debug mode.
+This server provides the actual Dapp.

 4. Validate the current user of the Eve Vault via the button that triggers the [SIWE](https://docs.login.xyz/general-information/siwe-overview) protocol, invoking the [authentication](Screenshots/Eve_Frontier_Ethereum_Dapp_Prototype_Authenticating.png) of the user.